RZA from Wu-Tang Clan has just released “Guided Explorations”. It consists of five episodes of meditations for the creative mind.

-The current situation of the planet has everybody talking and seemingly split between the people that are struggling mentally and the ones which are using the conditions to thrive.
+The current situation of the planet has everybody talking and seemingly split.
+Mostly, between the people that are struggling mentally and the ones that are using the conditions to thrive.

 This partly depends on what you are actively doing and what you are filling your psyche with.
 After all, your thoughts create the world that you live in.

 Positive mindset, sponsored by Wu-Tang